HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/image-resize-and-webp-format-2026.md

 I did not change any settings for this test, so any color mangling comes out of the box.
 Or because of other reasons?
 - System.Drawing handles colorspace management for blue just fine.
 - ImageSharp has the right blue.
-- Magick.NET does some color mangling, but this can be fixed by keeping the icc-profile in the image, which I did not do for this test.
-So, this is a settings issue, not a package issue.
+- Magick.NET handles colorspace management fine, since I fixed the color mangling by keeping the icc-profile in the image.
 - MagicScaler has the right blue, but seems to be a bit brighter or sharper.
 - NetVips has the right blue, look at the code to make sure it keeps the icc-profile in the image.
 - SkiaSharp has some color mangling.